WICG/shared-storage/README.md

     For any subsequent `run()` or `selectURL()` operation invoked on this worklet, the shared storage data for "https://custom.example" will be used, assuming that the [/.well-known/](#well-known) JSON file at  "https://custom.example/.well-known/shared-storage/trusted-origins" contains an array of dictionaries, where one of its dictionaries has

-* the `scriptOrigin` key's value matches "https://b.example" (i.e. value is "https://b.example", "*", or an array of strings containing "https://b.example")
+* the `scriptOrigin` key's value matches "https://b.example" (i.e. its value is "https://b.example", `"*"`, or an array of strings containing "https://b.example")
-* the `contextOrigin` key's value matches "https://a.example" (i.e. value is "https://a.example", "*", or an array of strings containing "https://a.example")
+* the `contextOrigin` key's value matches "https://a.example" (i.e. its value is "https://a.example", `"*"`, or an array of strings containing "https://a.example")

 ### Writing to Shared Storage via response headers